jbconway/INST377FinalProject/docs/README.md

 In the future, we hope to...
 - add user authentication and a way to log in to track user recipes
-- improve the search element by expanding to not jsut ingredients but recommended recipes
+- improve the search element by expanding to not just ingredients but recommended recipes